GoogleChrome/web.dev/content/accessible/control-focus-with-tabindex/index.md

 <div class="aside warning">
   If you don't see a focus indicator at all, it may be hidden by your CSS.
 Check for any styles that mention <code>:focus { outline: none; }</code>.
-  You can learn how to fix this in our guide on [styling focus](https://web.dev/accessible/style-focus).
+  You can learn how to fix this in our guide on <a href="https://web.dev/accessible/style-focus">styling focus</a>.
 </div>

 ## Insert an element into the tab order